eriktoller/andfn/README.md

 - Import DFNs
 - Load and save DFNs

+## Getting started
+A template for a simple AnDFN model and several examples are available in the `examples` folder (under development).

 ## Citation
 The basic theory for this program is published in:

 Otto D.L.
 Strack, Erik A.L.
 Toller, An analytic element model for flow in fractured impermeable rock, *Journal of Hydrology*, 2024, 131983, ISSN 0022-1694, https://doi.org/10.1016/j.jhydrol.2024.131983.

+## Acknowledgements
+The original development of this code was funded by [BeFo](www.befo.se) (Stiftelsen Bergteknisk Forskning) grant number 529.